Alan Broadbent (piano), Georgia Mancio (voice), Oli Hayhurst (bass), Dave Ohm (drums)

-Songbook is the exquisite playing and writing partnership between two-time Grammy award-winning jazz pianist/composer/arranger Alan Broadbent (Diana Krall, Woody Herman, Paul McCartney) and stellar vocalist/lyricist Georgia Mancio (Ian Shaw, Bobby McFerrin, ReVoice!
+Songbook is the exquisite playing and writing partnership between two-time Grammy award-winning jazz pianist/composer/arranger Alan Broadbent (Diana Krall, Woody Herman, Paul McCartney) and award-winning vocalist/lyricist Georgia Mancio (Ian Shaw, Bobby McFerrin, ReVoice!
 Festival).

 Alan is recognised as one of the world’s leading jazz artists with credits as impressively far-ranging as Charlie Haden, Irene Kral, Diana Krall, Natalie Cole, Woody Herman, Johnny Mandel and Paul McCartney.
 Georgia has proved herself one of the UK’s most original, adventurous and multi-faceted new artists, with work including Bobby McFerrin, Sheila Jordan, Ian Shaw, Liane Carroll, Jason Rebello, Gwilym Simcock and her own international voice festival – ReVoice!

 Alan and Georgia began performing together in 2013 first in duo and then in quartet with much acclaimed British bassist – Oli Hayhurst (Pharoah Sanders, Julian Siegel, Ray Gelato) and drummer Dave Ohm (Gregory Porter, Ian Shaw, Anthony Strong).
-They have completed 4 UK tours with dates including the Watermill, Bonington Theatre, Pizza Express Jazz Club, The Apex and the prestigious Hightide, Scarborough and London Jazz Festivals (Culture Whisper’s Best of Jazz Gigs 2013).
-This year they headline at the world renowned Ronnie Scott’s and play Gateshead International Jazz Festival.
+They have completed 6 tours with dates including the Watermill, Bonington Theatre, Pizza Express Jazz Club, The Apex, Hightide, Scarborough and London Jazz Festivals (UK), Krakow International Jazz Festival (Poland) and Birdland (Germany).

 After discovering a mutual appreciation of Great American Songbook writers Harry Warren, George Gershwin and the formidable team of Rodgers and Hart, Alan invited Georgia to write a lyric for ‘The Long Goodbye’ – an evocative piece originally conceived for Charlie Haden’s Quartet West.
 It coincided with Georgia’s final visit to her late father’s house and became ‘The Last Goodbye’ – a subtly emotional story of loss and coming of age.
 One song organically led to another and in a prolific 9 month period they reimagined some of Alan’s earlier recorded work (‘Just Like A Child’, ‘The Journey Home’, ‘One For Bud’); brand new creations (‘Hide Me From The Moonlight’, ‘Lullaby For MM’) and even a piece composed by Alan at just 17 years old (‘Where The Soft Winds Blow’).

-Songbook was recorded in 2015/16 and produced by highly esteemed bassist, engineer and record label owner Andrew Cleyndert.
-The release date marks Alan’s 70th birthday and is the first time his music has been heard entirely with words.
+Songbook was recorded in 2015/16, produced by highly esteemed bassist, engineer and record label owner Andrew Cleyndert and features bespoke illustrations by artist Simon Manfield.
+The release date marked Alan’s 70th birthday and is the first time his music has been heard entirely with words.
 He has previously collaborated with esteemed lyricist Dave Frishberg and vocalist Mark Murphy.
 Georgia’s lyrics have been approved by Pat Metheny, Osvaldo Farres and British composers Kate Williams and Tim Lapthorn and this is her first full collection of original writings.